House of Dextra: Cross-embodied Co-design for Dexterous Hands: Problem Setting and Notations

-Here, the inner loop learns the best control policy for a given morphology, while the outer loop searches for the morphology whose optimal policy yields the highest task performance.
-This joint design-control space can be high-dimensional and computationally intractable.
-We introduce our method of first training a cross-embodiment base policy $\tilde{\pi}_{\theta}$ from sampled designs $G \sim p(G)$, and then fine-tuning on generated designs to help explore both the design and control space efficiently.
+The inner loop optimizes control for a fixed morphology, while the outer loop searches for the morphology with the best achievable task performance.
+Because this joint space is large, we first train a cross-embodiment base policy $\tilde{\pi}_\theta$ over sampled designs $G\sim p(G)$, then use it to efficiently evaluate and fine-tune generated designs during co-design.